libsndfile/libsndfile/docs/command.md

 ## SFC_SET_COMPRESSION_LEVEL

 Set the compression level.
 The compression level should be between 0.0 (minimum compression level) and 1.0 (highest compression level).
-Currenly this command is only implemented for FLAC and Ogg/Vorbis files.
+Currently this command is only implemented for FLAC and Ogg/Vorbis files.
 It has no effect on uncompressed file formats.